mbharanya/Learning-Scala/Cats.md

 // res10: String = 248.0!
 ```
 Calling `map` doesn't actually execute the code, it just chains the operations together.
 Only after supplying an argument to the generated function it gets executed.
-_We can think of this as lazily queueing up operatins similar to Future_
+_We can think of this as lazily queueing up operations similar to Future_

 _Formally, a functor is a type `F[A]` with an operation `map` with type `(A => B) => F[B]`_